chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 If you still have the problem it may be caused by the `Y min clip`/`Y max clip` settings.
 The Y clip settings in the Render Controls pane under Scene can prevent the blocks from being loaded, especially if you are loading a superflat world.
 All blocks that have a Y value (height) outside the Y clip value will not be loaded.

+## java.lang.NoSuchMethodError: javafx.scene.control.ChoiceBox.setOnAction(Ljavafx/event/EventHandler;)

+The setOnAction method was added to the ChoiceBox API starting from Java 8 update 60.
+It is recommended to at least update to 8u60 however 8u300+ would be most secure with Java 17 LTS recommended.

 ## Rare bugs